-The Bank's deposit liabilities, accrued interest and other expenses, accrued retirement liability and other liabilities are included in this category.
+The Bank's deposit liabilities, accrued interest and other expenses, lease liability, dividends payable, and other liabilities are included in this category.

-Financial guarantee contracts
+Financial quarantee contracts

 A financial guarantee contract is a contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payments when due in accordance with the terms of a debt instrument.